air5551/air5551/README.md

 ## Hi
-I am just an eppy programmer on the internet learning C.
+I am just an eppy programmer on the internet learning C, Python, JSON, and some others.